Keith Clay and Shannon Thomas

-Keith Bernard Clay (February 18, 1968 – March 20, 2003) and Shannon Charles Thomas (July 27, 1971 – November 16, 2005) were American murderers who killed a total of four people between December 1993 and January 1994.
+Keith Bernard Clay (February 18, 1968 – March 20, 2003) and Shannon Charles Thomas (July 27, 1971 – November 16, 2005) were American convicted serial killers and mass murderers who killed a total of four people between December 1993 and January 1994.
 Thomas was convicted of the Christmas Eve, 1993 murders of 32-year-old Roberto Rios and his two children: 10-year-old Maria Rios and her 11-year-old brother, Victor Rios, in their Baytown, Texas home.
 Clay had also been present during the killings and confessed to attacking Roberto.
 Clay was convicted of the 1994 murder of a gas station clerk, during which Thomas was present.
 The killing occurred less than two weeks after the Rios family murders.
 Both were executed by lethal injection by the U.S. state of Texas, in 2003 and 2005, respectively.

 Crimes

 Thomas and Clay's intention on Christmas Eve was to rob 32-year-old Roberto Rios, a small-time marijuana and cocaine dealer, of his drugs and money.
 In the early afternoon, Rios was duct taped to a chair, severely beaten, tortured with a pair of shears, shot twice in the head, and stabbed in the neck with a steak knife.
 Thomas then went upstairs to a bedroom where Rios's two children were: 10-year-old Maria Rios and her 11-year-old brother, Victor Rios.
 He shot them both point-blank in the head through a pillow as they lay on the floor.
 It appears that the motive for the killings of the children was the elimination of witnesses.

 Police were unable to solve the crime for over a year until they arrested one of Thomas's friends who gave information that linked Thomas and Clay to the murders.
 Additionally, a postal worker and friend of the Rios's testified they had seen a "beige-looking, maybe white" car in front of the house.
-Clay owned a white Cadillac CTS4 with tinted windows which he reported stolen after the murders.
+Clay owned a white Cadillac with tinted windows which he reported stolen after the murders.